-The passage here says that the “glory” of Moses’ ministration of the law was to be done away, but not the law.
+The passage here says that the “glory” of Moses’ ministration of the law was to be done away, but not the law itself.
 As we examine 2 Corinthians 3:3-9, we find that the subject is not the doing away with the law or its establishment, but rather, the change of the location of the law from “tables of stone” to the “tables of the heart.”
-God’s law is to be written upon the heart.

 The Law cannot be done away because Jesus said, “It is easier for heaven and earth to pass, than one tittle of the law to fail” (Luke 16:17).
 And He also said, “Think not that I am come to destroy the law. … I am not come to destroy, but to fulfill. … Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled” (Matthew 5:17, 18).
 Jesus specifically asserted that He did not come to destroy the law, but to fulfill (or keep) it.
 Instead of doing away with the law, Jesus magnified it (Isaiah 42:21) as the perfect guide for right living.